stsharin/stsharin/README.md

   - Performance Testing
 - Currently learning:
   - Web Automation

-## Current Focus
-Currently, I'm honing my skills to deepen my understanding of testing methodologies and their practical application.

 Feel free to explore my projects, offer feedback, or connect with me.
 Let's learn and grow together in the fascinating world of Software Quality Assurance! 😊